miklevin/MikeLev.in/_posts/2024-10-19-planning-to-win-with-llm.md

 why Anthropic Claude introduced ***artifacts***.
 While yes, artifacts are for running actual code (React, mostly it seems), it's also simply for visual learners.
 Ask it for mermaid diagrams.
-I expect it will soon be able to do animated SVG diagrams&#151;one of the most useful but elusive illustration formats on the Internet.
+I expect it will soon be able to do animated SVG diagrams—one of the most useful but elusive illustration formats on the Internet.
 If you want to look for an area off that normal distribution curve of covered ground, look at animated SVGs.